-Some of the very interesting information we learned from this survey was the community's interest in clinical trials, specifically in placebo-controlled drug trials.
-There's a lot of rumbling within the NMO research world about the need for Food and Drug Administration (FDA) approved therapies for NMO considering its relapsing nature.
-For that matter, as new drugs are developed, this is relevant for Transverse Myelitis, ADEM and all rare neuro-immune diseases.
-There are many NMO patients who are currently taking medications to prevent attacks.
-According to our survey, about 87% of the NMO patients were on a therapy to control their NMO, but of that 87% of NMO patients, 43% also said they had a relapse while on their prescribed therapy.
-While many NMO patients have found success with the standard treatments, seeing numbers like this can be startling; it's a reminder to us all that these drugs have not been formally tested and approved to treat NMO, rather they are used off-label.
-When a drug is used "off-label" it means that the FDA has not approved the drug to be used for the purposes for which it has been prescribed.
+Some of the very interesting information we learned from this survey was the community's interest in clinical trials. for were represented, the majority being specifically in placebo-controlled drug TM patients with NMO patients coming trials.
+There's a lot of rumbling within the NMO research world about the need for Food and Drug Administration many attacks have you had?", "Have you (FDA) approved therapies for NMO considering its relapsing nature.
+For that matter, as new drugs are developed, this an immune-modulating therapy?"
+Since and all rare neuro-immune diseases.
+TM patients, the majority had had a currently taking medications to prevent single attack, but about 28% shared attacks.
+According to our survey, about we learned a lot from them through this said they had a relapse while on their a great interest not only in creating patients have found success with the standard treatments, seeing numbers like this can be startling; it's a reminder to us all that these drugs have not been formally tested and approved to treat NMO, rather they are used off-label When a drug is used "off-label" it means that the FDA has not approved the drug to be used for the purposes for which it has been prescribed.
 This is a common practice with many types of medications.
 Physicians will use certain drugs off-label for many reasons, many times based on anecdotal experience or theory as to how certain drugs can work to mitigate different disease processes.
 This has been the case with NMO and the use of immune-suppressing therapies.